 "Well, you see," Mario started, pleased to have found a subject he could easily discuss, "we're right up under the kitchen here, right?
-Well, these pipes help serve the kitchen.
-Some of them bring in water from the river upstream, and others dump the kitchen waste in the river downstream.
+Well, these pipes serve the kitchen.
+Some of them bring in water from the river upstream, and others dump the kitchen waste into the river downstream.
 There are other pipes in other parts of the castle too, you know.
-Some help control the level of the water in the castle moat, and some help take care of, uh," he paused, "other types of waste.
+Some control the level of the water in the castle moat, and some take care of, uh," he paused, "other types of waste.
 You know."

 Peach didn't know, but she had a vague idea.
 "And your father built these?" she asked.